danilocangucu/goldenrack-backend/README.md

 4. Set up your environment variables:

    - Create a new file named `.env` and include the variables MONGODB_URL and PORT.
-[Contact me](malito:daniloccangucu@gmail.com) to have the variables values.
+[Contact me](malito:daniloccangucu@gmail.com) to have these variables values.

 5. Start the application: